-d.
+- Sleep deprivation.

+- c.
 Situational stressors.
 These include stressors related to a person's:

 - Job or career.

 - Relationships (break-up, death in the family, etc.).

 - Financial situation.

+- Lack of safe housing.

-- Physical health issues.
+- Physical health.

+- Previous traumatic experiences.

+- Previous difficult or problematic experiences with police or other authority figures.

 - Positive life changes that may still add stress or overwhelm the person.